Scribonia (wife of Octavian): Octavian

 In 40 BC, Scribonia was forced to divorce her second husband and marry Octavian, who had recently divorced his wife Claudia.

 Octavian's motive in marrying Scribonia was to cement a political alliance with Sextus Pompey, husband to Scribonia's niece or sister.
 The marriage was brief and unhappy; he divorced her on the very same day as the birth of their daughter, Julia the Elder, his only natural child.
 He allegedly wrote that he was "unable to put up with her shrewish disposition."
 He remarried to Livia Drusilla soon after.
 Scribonia herself never remarried and appears to have continued to be known as the wife of Caesar thereafter.

 In 6 BC or 5 BC, Augustus arranged a marriage between their granddaughter, Julia the Younger, to Lucius Aemilius Paullus, Cornelia's son and Scribonia's grandson, demonstrating his desire to maintain connections with his second wife's family.

 Despite her reputation from some modern historians as being "tiresome" and "morose" based on Octavian's reasons for divorce, she appears to have been a figure of some repute and standing.
 In 16 BC, the same year that her son rose to the consulship, her daughter Cornelia died and became the subject of an elegy by Propertius, in which Scribonia is mentioned.Nor have I wronged you, Scribonia, mother, my sweet origin: what do you wish changed in me, except my fate?
-My mother’s tears and the city’s grief exalt me, and my bones are protected by Caesar’s moans.
-He laments that living I was worthy sister to his daughter, and we have seen a god’s tears fall.Suetonius also notes Scribonia's affiliation with Scribonius Aphrodisius, slave and pupil of Lucius Orbilius Pupillus.
+My mother's tears and the city's grief exalt me, and my bones are protected by Caesar's moans.
+He laments that living I was worthy sister to his daughter, and we have seen a god's tears fall.Suetonius also notes Scribonia's affiliation with Scribonius Aphrodisius, slave and pupil of Lucius Orbilius Pupillus.
 He was afterwards purchased by Scribonia, possibly to educate her children or even herself, and he was subsequently manumitted by her.
 Based on this, it is possible that she encouraged him and others as a patroness.
 Aphrodisius is known to have written a now lost treatise on orthography, in opposition to Verrius Flaccus.

 Voluntary exile

 In 2 BC, Julia was exiled to Pandateria for adultery and possible treason.
-Scribonia accompanied her voluntarily into exile.
+Scribonia voluntarily accompanied her into exile.
 Around AD 4, Julia and Scribonia were allowed to return to the mainland and moved to Rhegium, where Augustus granted Julia property and a yearly income.
 Scribonia probably remained with her for the fifteen years Julia lived in exile.
 Julia died in AD 14, shortly after her father's death.
 Contemporary historians are vague regarding the circumstances of her death; while Dio Cassius indicates Tiberius had her killed, Tacitus writes that after her youngest son, Agrippa Postumus, was murdered she succumbed to despair and her health slowly declined.

 Scribonia survived her daughter and appears to have returned to the family mansion in Rome.